Hilb Group Simplifies Financial Consolidations with Planful

 • Standardization.
 Every agency is different at the moment of acquisition.
 Blanton addresses this by deploying a team that analyzes the existing chart of accounts and maps it to Hilb’s format.

-Both Blanton and Best say that simplifying and streamlining analysis should lead to better, more profitable decision making over the long term.
-In the meantime, there’s tangible value to cutting costs by simplifying financial consolidation, analysis and reporting.
+Both Blanton and Best say that simplifying and streamlining analysis should lead to better, more profitable decision-making over the long term.
+In the meantime, cutting costs by streamlining financial consolidation, analysis, and reporting has tangible value.

 Rob Blanton, SVP and Controller